 OverviewThis module will provide a survey of the major events, themes and historiographical debates in early modern history from the religious wars of the first half of the seventeenth century to the dawn of modernity in the second half of the eighteenth century.
 This period in European history witnessed the development of a system of nation states in Europe, the rise of Absolutism, the development of new European powers in Eastern and Central Europe, an expansion of European influence in the Americas and Asia (leading to a greater commercialisation of European society), as well as the fundamental shifts in European intellectual culture associated with the Scientific Revolution, overseas expansion and the Enlightenment.
 As with the complementary module on earlier European history (c.1450-1600) the lectures and seminars will be arranged around six key areas: 1) religion 2) intellectual and scholarly life 3) economy 4) society 5) politics and war and 6) culture.
 These themes will be approached through the examination of national histories, specific events, and historiographical controversies.
-The topics covered will reflect the research and teaching interests of the School of Historys early modernists and prepare students for early modern modules taken at I and H level.
-Students will be encouraged to take this module along with a similar module in the Autumn term which will cover the period from c.1450 to c.1600.

 This module appears in: